Why Hormones Matter for Sleep in Peri-Menopause and Menopause

 Small daytime rituals can make a meaningful difference.

-Applying UnFrazzled™ Calm Body Lotion or Hand Cream as a deliberate pause, even for 60 seconds, becomes more than skin care.
-The aromatherapeutic blend and tactile stimulation create a moment of parasympathetic activation.
-Repeated daily, this helps lower baseline stress tone so that by evening, your nervous system is not as wired.
+Applying UnFrazzled™ Calm Body Lotion or Hand Cream as a deliberate pause, even for 60 seconds, can become more than skin care.
+The aromatic blend and simple act of slowing down provide a sensory cue within a calming routine.

 A cooler bedroom supports better sleep, especially for women experiencing night sweats.